daniestevez/gr-sids/README.md

 able to calculate the correct timestamps for the packets by taking into account the elapsed time that the GNUradio flowgraph has being running and the timestamp for the recording start (which you have to provide).

+The **realtime** method will be used unless you specify a recording start timestamp.

 You need to provide the following parameters to the telemetry forwarder blocks: